-We were honored to have 33 Veterans in attendance.
-Finally, our lacrosse team beat Gettysburg 18-14 to qualify for 4th place in the Centennial Conference.
-The win over Gettysburg was the first since 2014.
+Last year, we were honored to have 33 Veterans in attendance.
+The day was capped off our lacrosse game beating Gettysburg 18-14 to qualify For the Centennial Conference Playoffs.

-Throughout the decades, Washington College’s military heritage has remained strong with thousands of men and women who have served in the armed services.
-An 250 are still living, and we invite them all to come to the College oestimatedn April 27th.
-We expect a large turnout for our veterans.
-Festivities include unfurling of a giant American flag before the game and at halftime, and an introduction of our Featured Profile, Ted Greeley, Colonel, USMC United States Marine Corp (Ret).
+Throughout the decades, Washington College’s military Heritage has remained strong with thousands of men And women who have served in the armed forces.
+An estimated 250 are still living, and we invite them all to The College on April 12.
+We expect a large turnout for our veterans including our Featured Profile, Captain Marc S. Brewen, Judge Advocates General’s Corp’s United States Navy (Ret).

 The College’s connection to U.S. veteran’s runs deep, beginning with our namesake, George Washington, who was commissioned by the Continental Congress as Commander in Chief of the Continental Army on June 19, 1775.
 He awarded the first-purple, colored, heart shaped badges to soldiers who fought in the Continental Army during the America Revolution.